STEP-IT-Academy/ASP_NET_MVC_Basics/README.md

-## Develop an ASP.NET MVC application "football sweepstakes" (football betting)
+## Develop an ASP.NET MVC application "football sweepstake" (football betting)
 #### User can place bets on the winning of the selected team in the specified game
 #### The tournament schedule must be stored in an XML document.
 #### Bets placed are saved in the database.